-You may submit a Satisfactory Academic Progress Appeal form for the specific aid year you are appealing (find it on the Forms page).
-Submit the appeal form no later than 30 days before the end of the term you receive notice.
-Incomplete or late appeals may jeopardize the reviewing of your appeal in a time frame that would allow disbursement of financial aid, if the appeal is approved.
+You must submit a Satisfactory Academic Progress Appeal by the deadline date listed on the appeal form to be considered for reinstatement of your financial aid eligibility.
+Incomplete or late appeals may jeopardize the review of your appeal in a time frame that would allow for you to receive financial aid, if the appeal is approved.

 You may appeal your financial aid suspension status for the following reasons:

 - Your record shows that you earned the required GPA or cumulative completed credits percentage to meet SAP standards during a term at your own expense.

 - You were readmitted after suspension from your college.

 - Unusual circumstances interfered with your ability to meet SAP standards, including but not limited to:

 - Illness, accident, or injury experienced by you or a significant person in your life (documentation required: physician's statement, police report, or other documentation from a third party professional; hospital billing statement)

 - Death of a family member or significant person in your life (documentation required: a copy of the obituary or death certificate)